hwameistor/hwameistor/docs/docs/faqs.md

 This question can be extended to:
 How does HwameiStor schedule applications with multi-replica workloads and how does it differ from traditional shared storage (NFS/block)?

-To efficiently schedule applications with multi-replica workloads, we highly recommend using StatefulSet.
+To efficiently schedule applications with multi-replica workloads, it's highly recommended to use StatefulSet.

 StatefulSet ensures that replicas are deployed on the same worker node as the original pod.
 It also creates a PV data volume for each replica.
-If you need to deploy replicas on different worker nodes, manual configuration with `pod affinity` is necessary.
+If you need to deploy replicas on different worker nodes, manual configuration with `pod affinity` is required.

 ![img](img/clip_image004.png)

-We suggest using a single pod for deployment because the block data volumes can not be shared.
+It is recommended to use a single pod for deployment because the block data volumes can not be shared.

 ## Q3: How to maintain a Kubernetes node?

-HwameiStor provides the volume eviction/migration functions to keep the Pods and HwameiStor volumes' data running when retiring/rebooting a node.
+HwameiStor provides the volume eviction/migration feature to keep the Pods and HwameiStor volumes' data running when retiring/rebooting a node.

 ### Remove a node